Lopez-andres/Lopez-andres/README.md

 ---

 ## 📚 Currently Studying
-- **Event-Driven Programming**:
+-- **Event-Driven Programming**
 Applying Java concepts to develop interactive interfaces and real-time systems.

-- **Discrete Mathematics 2**:
+-- **Fundamentals of Networks**
-  Focused on graphs, combinatorics, and algorithms—essential for optimization and data structures.
+Exploring the principles of networking, including protocols, architecture, and data communication, which are critical for modern connectivity solutions.

-- **Operating Systems**:
+-- **Databases with PostgreSQL**
-  Studying process management, memory, and resource handling, which are fundamental for efficient software development.
+Learning to design, manage, and optimize relational databases, emphasizing scalability and performance in real-world applications.
 ---

 ## 📫 Contact